thunkable/docs-thunkable-com/android/extensions.md

 To use an extension in your app,

-1. First download an extension \(.aix\) it from a trusted resource like the [Thunkable Community Extension Directory](http://extensiondirectory.com/)
+1. First download an extension \(.aix\) it from a trusted resource like [Pura Vida Apps by Taifun](https://www.gitbook.com/book/thunkable/thunkable-docs/edit#)
 2. Import it to the Extensions drawer of your Designer palette
 3. Drag and drop the extension into your app